 It is a common misconception that disability benefits are immediately available to you the moment after you become disabled.
 This is simply not true.
-STAVINS & ASSOCIATES is here to explain the Social Security disability process to you.
+Law Office of Robert A. Stavins is here to explain the Social Security disability process to you.
 As a preliminary matter, you must demonstrate the following to be eligible for Social Security Disability Insurance (SSDI) benefits:

 1. You worked for a certain amount of time during the years before you became disabled.
 SSDI candidates who do not meet this history of earnings threshold may only be eligible for Supplemental Security Income (SSI) benefits.
 For candidates who meet this threshold, the dollar amount of your disability compensation depends in part on your history of earnings.